Scotland survive Fiji fright in Autumn Nations Series

 Issued on: Modified:

-Edinburgh (AFP) – Scotland saw off Fiji 28-12 at Murrayfield on Saturday in unconvincing fashion as they recorded their first win of this year's Autumn Nations Series campaign.
+Edinburgh (AFP) – Scotland saw off Fiji 28-12 at Murrayfield on Saturday in unconvincing fashion as they revived their Autumn Nations Series campaign.

 George Turner's try gave Scotland an early lead but the visitors, coached by former Scotland boss Vern Cotter, hit back with two of their own before the hosts managed to lead 14-12 at the interval.